 I had said in the first draft that I found him 'surprisingly unlicked'.
 I found him not only impetuous but 'aggressive and entirely undisciplined and I realized that these characteristics might well make him seem a "dangerous young man".'as I had been warned that he was, 'to anyone of whom he did not approve.'
 I early recognized his lively instinct for self-dramatisation, his swashbuckling assumption of the importance of his own role at the centre of the stage.
 His conviction of the unshakeable belief in the penetration and breadth of his understanding were obvious.
 I did not for some time, however, grasp the closely related characteristic of his utter incapability of imparting reliable information.
-His reports of people's reactions and his observations were - and unfortunately, I fear, still are - very often excessively and misleadingly incorrect and his quotations must always be verified.
+His reports of people's reactions and his observations must always be verified.
 I was impressed by his courage, both moral and physical although it too often flouted necessary caution and resulted in unnecessary provocation.
 And I was impressed by his generosity in helping anyone of whom he thought well or thought to be suffering injustice, although it often led to useless waste of effort and money, both of which might have been far more advantageously spent.

 Were I to list his kindnesses to me, the list would be very long and would include many generous deeds that must have cost him dear in worry and work.
 I found the quickness of his mind, although it made for considerable superficiality and glibness, immensely refreshing, as I did his sense of fun and absurdity and irony, although this often created difficulty, unrestrained as it was by any sense of decorum.
 In fact, in a world made up largely of people who act, if at all, only on second or more thoughts and guard themselves well with subsidiary clauses, his companionship was as welcome as a delicious fresh breeze on a muggy day.
 The drawbacks and faults that I found were, I both hoped and thought, such as would be tempered, even erased, by time and experience.
 They seemed to me to be the outcome of his prodigious driving energy.
 I underestimated because, certainly in the early years of our acquaintance, it was rarely shown in my presence, the extreme irritability that sometimes accompanies such quick energy.
-Only after considerable time Gid I come to appreciate, as I said in the first draft of my autobiography, the essential intolerance of opposition and the ruthlessness of his rush towards whatever happened to be his immediate objective'.
-I did not understand in him at first 'the ascendancy of the ego over intelligence' which has prevented him from profiting by his experience or his recognized mistakes.
+Only after considerable time did I come to appreciate, as I said in the first draft of my autobiography, the essential intolerance of opposition and the ruthlessness of his recognized mistakes.
 He has not grown up - only grown older and more rigidly confirmed in all his characteristics.
-He has anassed a great deal of e experience, but it remains a mass of experience.
-The pattern of his thought and action remains the same.
+He has amassed a great deal of e experience, but it remains a mass of experience.
+The pattern of his thought and attitude and action remains the same.
 I have had occasion to call his attention to this fact increasingly often.
 He himself sometimes alluded to it in deference to my criticisms.